Riders of the Purple Sage (band)

 A third band known as "Riders of the Purple Sage" was organized in California, by Foy Willing, a radio DJ and singer from Texas, while Buck Page and his "Riders" were in the military.
 Willing's band performed in several movies during the 1940s and had a string of hit recordings.
+In June 1946, the "All-Star Western Theatre" made its debut over the CBS Pacific Network starring Cottonseed Clark and Foy Willing and the Riders of the Purple Sage.
+Originating at KNX, the CBS flagship station based at Columbia Square in the heart of Hollywood, the series enjoyed two years of popularity - first on CBS and then, in 1948, moving to KHJ and the Mutual Radio Network.
 It disbanded in 1952.
-Page's earlier Riders of the Purple Sage is often incorrectly credited with the film appearances and recordings by Willing's band.
+Page's earlier Riders of the Purple Sage is often incorrectly credited with the film appearances and recordings by Willing's band, according to Page's manager Gary Bright.

 In the early 1960s, Page, who relocated to California after World War II, once again organized his "Riders of the Purple Sage" band.
 This band released three CDs and toured the cowboy festival circuit until c.
 2003 when Page disbanded it again.

 The latest incarnation of the group was first called "Foy Willing's Riders of the Purple Sage."
 It was formed in 2003 (with the encouragement of Willing's widow Sharon Willing) by former members of Buck Page's "Riders", and currently plays mostly in Southern California.
 The band is fronted by Cody Bryant (Vocals, Guitar, Banjo, Mandolin).
 He is joined by another past employee of Page, Mike Ley (Vocals, Guitar, Mandolin, Harmonicas), Evan Marshall (Vocals, Mandolin, Fiddle), Jimmy Harris (Vocals, Bass), and Landon McCoy (Drums)—although the personnel often change for live concerts.